Important Town Information

 Andover Fire Department, Andover Emergency Medical Services, and Andover Police Department are conducting business as usual.
 “We ask people to check in on their neighbors and the elderly.”
 Check their website often for updates.

-Andover Library and Bachelder Library are closed until further notice, but curbside pick-up service begins on June 1.
+Andover Library and Bachelder Library are open by appointment only.
 More information on their website here.

 Andover Transfer Station will remain open on Wednesdays 7 AM to 6 PM and Saturdays 7 AM to 5 PM.
 But for the safety of employees and the public, only metal, glass, and mixed paper will be recycled until further notice.
 Aluminum, plastic, and corrugated cardboard all go into the hopper now.

 Andover School District (SAU 46 for AE/MS and MVHS) maintains a page of updates here.

 Our local Forest Fire Wardens can still issue fire permits, but for the sake of social distancing, the NH Forest Protection Bureau urges people to use the state’s online fire permit system instead.
 A $3 fee applies.

 Important Area Information

 New London Hospital is closed to visitors until further notice.
 Exceptions: those visiting patients receiving end-of-life care; and one adult may accompany a child or dependent adult to an appointment or to the Emergency Department.
 The hospital provides details and updates here.

 Dartmouth-Hitchcock maintains an information page here.
 It also has a COVID-19 hotline at 650-1818.

 If you don’t have a doctor, call NH Department of Health and Human Services at 211.